mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 ### Player Account Features

-Players can view a **Map** of the Manoa campus with four active markers.
+Players can view a **Map** of the Mānoa campus with four active markers.
 Each marker represents an unexplored location.
 Clicking a marker opens the **Enter Passcode** page, where the player enters a passcode found on-site to prove that they have visited the location.
 Once entered, the corresponding marker disappears and a new one unlocks.
 There will be about 50–70 locations in total.

 Players can review their explored sites on the **Achievements** page, which lists each location with a photo and brief description.
 They can also visit the **Rankings** page to see who has completed all locations.
 Rankings are listed by completion time in chronological order, not how fast the game is passed, since the game emphasizes exploration over competition.